What is PlaceMaker and how does it work?

 Yes.
-Once you purchase a license for PlaceMaker, you are able to download a set amount of aerial tiles (250) per month.
-The PlaceMaker team pays a monthly fee for access to the aerials.
+Once you purchase a subscription license for PlaceMaker, you are able to download a set amount of tiles (3000) during the term of your subscription.
+The PlaceMaker team pays licensing fees to DigitalGlobe for access to the aerials.

 Why is there an imagery quota and how does it work?

 In order to provide high-quality low-cost licensed imagery that can be legally downloaded and used for 3D modelling references, we unfortunately need to put a restriction on the number of imagery downloads per user.
 Each licensed user will have a quota (limit) of imagery map tile downloads.
-The monthly limit is currently 250 tiles (subject to change).
+The annual limit is currently 3000 tiles (subject to change).
 This limit is per license.

 Therefore, if you have 2 licenses, your quota would be 6000 tiles per year.
 If you have downloaded the same tile previously and it is still stored in the PlaceMaker cache, the tile will be loaded from the cache and will not count against your quota.
 Keep in mind that downloading ‘preview’ tiles from the PlaceMaker dialog will also count against your quota.